swiftlang/swift-evolution/proposals/0289-function-builders.md

 let v0 = BuilderType.buildOptional(vCase0)
 ```

 The second transformation pattern produces a balanced binary tree of injections into a single partial result in the enclosing block.
-It can support general selection statements such as `if`-`else` and `switch`.
-Consider the following DSL code:
+It supports `if`-`else` and `switch`.
+Consider the following code:

 ```swift
 if i == 0 {